hallambaker/Mathematical-Mesh/Web/Guide/group.md

 ## Creating a Recryption Group

-A recryption group is created using the `group create` command:
+Recryption groups are created using the `group create` command:

 ````
->group
+>group create groupies@example.com
-ERROR - The command  is not known.
+ERROR - Object reference not set to an instance of an object.
 ````

-This command creates the group groupies@example.com and makes Alice the administrator.
+This command creates the group groupies@example.com.
+Since Alice created the account she is the administrator.

 At this point, the group has no members.
 Bob can encrypt a file under the group public key but he is unable to read it: